DanielEgan/ContainerTraining/README.md

 ## Creating an ASP.NET Core Web API

-The first thing we need to to set up an ASP.NET Core Web API to have something to call when we testing out containers.
+The first thing we need to set up is an ASP.NET Core Web API to have something to call when we are testing our containers.
 For our purposes, this needs to be ASP.NET Core since we will be using kubernetes and running Linux containers.
 If you need to run Windows containers and classic ASP.NET then you could use Azure Service Fabric (not covered in this training) [Service Fabric Quick Start](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-containers)

 Using the following tutorial to create a simple todo Web API app using VS Code (or just use the one in the repository TodoApi):